 I have no objection whatsoever about all that, my objection is, the way actresses are shown in Tamil movies versus the reality there is, in the society.
 My point is not to censor movies, rather to be an open society so things do not seem unreal.
 Tamilnadu, though a giant in many respects, is very conservative when it comes to dressing (especially women) or issues related to sex.
 Dress, which would be very common in any western society or even in some Indian cities like Delhi or Mumbai, would be a no-no in Tamilnadu.
 I do not know if it is a coincidence, but most of the actresses in Tamil movie these days are from northern India.
 It could be because they have no reservations doing such roles.
+Hindi movie actresses dressing up in bold attire does not look that artificial because it is not uncommon for affluent people in northern India (including Mumbai) to wear such dresses.

 Few days back there was a big hue and cry about the way one of the actresses dressed, in a 2007 top grosser.
 It was wrong to single out one actress when the whole industry is doing the same thing.
 Another yesteryear lead actress Khushboo, was in trouble when she spoke her mind about premarital sex.
 There is nothing wrong in showing sensuality or sexuality if the film demands it.
 It should not look forced upon or unnecessary (this is actually true for Indian movies overall).
 Do not show it just to titillate the audience.
 Why shun something in real life when it is shown as part of the culture in every movie.
 Either make believable movies or be an open society.
 Don't have double standards about it.
 We got to be more open about things, if we want to move forward.